DJS4gnx/mycord/README.md

 ## Changes made
 - Commented out profile.css by default (you can still enable it if you want)
 - Added commented explanations to all the modules of Oldcord (QOL for anybody customizing)
-- Restored clan tags by commenting out relevant other.css code, moved the code that removes it to a dedicated module instead
+- Make clan tag removal an opt-in addon instead of a forced opt-out (to make it togglable)

 ## Planned features
 - Compatibility with Dorion v6.7 and later